honkit/honkit/docs/setup.md

 ##### Create a book

-GitBook can setup a boilerplate book:
+GitHon can setup a boilerplate book:

 ```
 $ githon init